-Major funding for projects could be landing at an airport near you
+Major AIP funding for projects could be landing at an airport near you

 Continued advancements in technology and funding are steadily making the airport experience much more efficient and pleasurable.
 Before technology can occur, funding must be available, and the Federal Aviation Administration (FAA) has been busy this year approving grants through their Airport Improvement Program (AIP) for transportation facilities ready to take on big and small projects.

 Airports are entitled to a certain amount of AIP funding each year, based on passenger volume.
 If their capital project needs exceed their available entitlement funds, then the FAA can supplement their entitlements with discretionary funding.
-The U.S. Department of Transportation has been announcing hundreds of awards that the FAA has provided this year in airport infrastructure grants.
+The U.S. Department of Transportation has been announcing hundreds of AIP funding awards that the FAA has provided this year for airport infrastructure.
 Here are a few of the grant disbursements from Texas:

 - San Angelo Regional/Mathis Field in San Angelo, Texas, $3.1 million– Funding will be used to construct improvements to the taxiway system to enhance the safety of aircraft operations;